Snezhanka

 - 05

-Transfer to a serving bowl and garnish with the reserved walnuts, the black olive pressed into the center, and a tiny drizzle of sunflower oil.
+Transfer to a serving bowl, top with the reserved walnuts, a single black olive in the center, and a tiny drizzle of sunflower oil to finish.
+Serve with crusty bread, toasted pita, or alongside grilled meats.

 Notes